 Malabsorption and weight loss in these patients are often overlooked.
 Most patients with cancer of the pancreatic head region are already exocrine insufficient at diagnosis.
-Given this high prevalence, physicians should direct their focus to diagnose and treat exocrine insufficiency with pancreatic enzymes to optimize the patient’s nutritional status and physical condition, maintain weight, endure surgery, improve tolerance to palliative chemotherapy and/or radiotherapy and increase their quality of life.4,5
+Given this high prevalence, physicians should direct their focus to diagnose and treat exocrine insufficiency with pancreatic enzymes to optimize the patient’s nutritional status and physical condition, maintain weight, endure surgery, improve tolerance to palliative chemotherapy and/or radiotherapy and improve their quality of life.5,6

 Pancreatic enzyme supplementation should be considered in most patients with pancreatic cancer and used whenever there is clinical suspicion of exocrine insufficiency.2

-- Friess H et al. Digestion 1993; 54(Suppl 2): 48-53
+- Friess H, et al. Enzyme Treatment after Gastrointestinal Surgery.
+Digestion.
+1993; 54(Suppl 2): 48-53

 - Guidelines for the management of patients with pancreatic, periampullary and ampullary carcinomas.
 Gut 2005; 54(suppl 5): v1–v16